Gallery

 A red and fiercely expressed piece.
 Like aweapon of war.
 Balanced and posed.
 Delineated lines.

-‘Transmutation Anger’
+‘Transmutation Anger’ (Donated)

 it reminded me of a sea shell that was heavily corroded by the ocean and hence its name.
 The ocean removes all things of non necessity.
 It gives and it takes.